bagoessprasetyo/lullaby-ai/README.md

 Lullaby.ai is an application that generates personalized bedtime stories using AI technology.
 Upload family photos, customize story settings, and generate engaging narrated stories for your children.

+## Deployment

+This application is set up for deployment on Vercel.
+For detailed deployment instructions, please see [DEPLOYMENT.md](./DEPLOYMENT.md).

 ## AI Integrations

 The application integrates three powerful AI services to create a complete story generation pipeline: